garrandall/popular-music-data/tracks/how-will-i-know-glee-cast.md

 ---
 Mercedes:
 There's a boy I know
-He's the one I dream of, ooh-ooh
+He's the one I dream of, oh-oh
 Looks into my eyes
 Takes me to the clouds above, mmm

-Oh, I lose control (Santana: Ooh-ooh)
+Oh, I lose control (Santana: Oh-oh)
 Can't seem to (with Santana: get enough, uh huh)
-When I wake from dreaming (Kurt and Santana: Ooh-ooh) Tell me is it (with Kurt and Santana: really love, aha)
+When I wake from dreaming (Kurt and Santana: Oh-oh) Tell me is it (with Kurt and Santana: really love, aha)

 Rachel (Kurt, Mercedes, and Santana):
-(Ooh) How will I know (Don't trust your feelings)
+(Oh) How will I know (Don't trust your feelings)
-How will I (with Kurt, Mercedes, and Santana: know) (Ooh) How will I know (Love can be deceiving)
+How will I (with Kurt, Mercedes, and Santana: know) (Oh) How will I know (Love can be deceiving)
 How will I (with Kurt, Mercedes, and Santana: know)

 Kurt, Mercedes, Rachel, and Santana (Mercedes and Santana):